fritzlim/EthereumAttendanceTaking/README.md

 If you need help in setting up the development machine, see the Wiki page [Setting Up the Development Machine](https://github.com/fritzlim/EthereumAttendanceTaking/wiki/Setting-Up-the-Development-Machine).<br />
 If you need details on running the project, see the Wiki page [Running the Project](https://github.com/fritzlim/EthereumAttendanceTaking/wiki/Running-the-Project).

+****

+**Running the unit tests**

+1. **IMPORTANT** - Delete the `onlyOwner` modifier in the functions in 'SignupAndAttendance.sol'.
+The `onlyOwner` modifier makes the unit tests fail.
+Is this a known issue with running truffle tests?
+1. Navigate into the project folder and run the following:
+    1. `truffle test`
+1. **Expected outcome** - All tests will pass except the last one (testSignupWithEmergencyStopEngaged will fail).
+This is a known issue and I think it's because I have a bug in that test.